eraofchaos/eraofchaosru/units/Troglodyte.md

  **Awaking Name:** Темный троглодит

- **Awaking Description:** With their crimson skin and icy armor, they clean their sharp spears again and again.
+ **Awaking Описание:** With their crimson skin and icy armor, they clean their sharp spears again and again.
 When the sound of the war horn echoes throughout every corner of the Dungeon, the heroic Troglodytes stand ready for battle.

 ### Awaking Tasks
  1. <span style="color: #876741;font-size:18px">Deploy Troglodyte with at least </span><span style="color: #1ca216;font-size:18px">3</span><span style="color: #876741;font-size:18px"> Dungeon units and kill </span><span style="color: #1ca216;font-size:18px">1,000</span><span style="color: #876741;font-size:18px"> Dwarves in the Dwarven Treasury in a single battle.
 (Sweep does not count towards the mission.)</span>